AndBible/docs-wiki/FAQ.md

 We are in progress in investigating options to bring ESV back to And Bible.
 See [#390](https://github.com/AndBible/and-bible/issues/390).

-If you still have ESV on your other device use the following instruction to bring it to your new device:
+If you still have ESV on your other device, you can get ESV from your old device by backuping module and restoring on new device.
+Please see https://youtu.be/2zcme61EajQ how to do it via "backup modules" feature.

-From your old device;
-1) use file manager and go to your Local SD storage `Android/data/net.bible.android.activity` and zip this directory with all its subdir
-2) transfer this file to your new device.
-3) on the new device make sure AndBible app is closed.
-4) unzip the file and replace `Android/data/net.bible.android.activity`
-5) once the copy is complete open AndBible and ESV should be there.

-Note that this will bring all your translations, not just the ESV, from your old device to your new device.
+This applies to And Bible 3.3 and later.

 ## Please add module X to And Bible!